dea162710/anamorphic-encryption-demo/README.md

 - Naor-Yung : Demonstrates dual encryption + fake zero-knowledge proof (placeholder)

 ### 3. Section 6 – Sender-Anamorphic Encryption (Simulated)
-- Shows a sender creating a ciphertext that looks normal to one recipient but secretly decodes to a different message for another
+- Shows a ciphertext that looks normal, but then gives a different one
 - Randomly tries ciphertexts until one "fits"

 ---